Table of Contents

 With the exception of people with very restricted diets I do not believe the DIAAS is worth considering at this point when choosing individual sources of protein beyond the considerations described below.
 Over time it may become easier to use the DIAAS more practically and if so I will update this.
 Feel free to read through this link for further material on these topics.

 There are 9 essential amino acids (building blocks of protein) that are required in our diet; assuming you eat a variety of foods it is generally not difficult to obtain sufficient quantities of each.
 Of these, the amino acid leucine is most strongly associated with MPS.
 It is unclear how much leucine is required to stimulate MPS fully in the context of consuming sufficient protein in your diet overall, and estimates range anywhere from 1-3 grams per meal (usually closer to 2.5 grams).(Jäger, 2017) There may be merit in specifically choosing sources of protein that are leucine-rich (typically animal-based sources) or supplementing leucine directly if following a lower protein diet for any reason.
-This has been studied in older adults (who typically consume relatively lower amounts of protein and calories in general) with mixed results.(Devries, 2018b; Volpi, 2018; Putra, 2021) Below is a table indicating the amount of leucine in different food sources from a 2021 review discussing various aspects of nutrition on muscle protein turnover.
+This has been studied in older adults (who typically consume lower amounts of protein and calories in general) with mixed results.(Devries, 2018b; Volpi, 2018; Putra, 2021) Below is a table indicating the amount of leucine in different food sources from a 2021 review discussing various aspects of nutrition on muscle protein turnover.

 The 2020-2025 Dietary Guidelines for Americans lists different protein sources in ounce-equivalents; this helps standardize portion sizes between different types.
 However, this ignores the varying essential amino acid content between different sources and thus the ounce-equivalents do not seem metabolically equivalent.(Gwin, 2021; Park, 2021) This will not be a practically relevant distinction for most but it’s worth keeping in mind for individuals who are on a lower protein diet or with restricted food choices.
 The table below indicates how ounce-equivalents of different protein sources can have dramatically different quantities of essential amino acids.

 Tip: I mentioned cronometer.com in a prior lesson; feel free to plug a typical day of eating into that website to see if you are deficient in any of the amino acids or leucine in particular.
-Of note, it is actually quite difficult to be deficient in essential amino acids unless following a very restrictive diet.
+Of note, it is actually quite difficult to be deficient in essential amino acids unless you follow a very restrictive diet.

 Speed of digestion

 Another consideration is fast vs. slow digesting protein.
-Whey protein is faster digesting than casein protein, and likely due to that reason absorption of whey protein can increase MPS moreso than casein protein in the acute setting when consumed in isolation, while consuming casein protein prior to bed may be beneficial due to a slower absorption throughout the night.(Jäger, 2017) However, when we eat mixed meals (meaning protein with fat as well as fiber) all digestion slows significantly relative to consuming whey protein in isolation.
+Whey protein is faster digesting than casein protein, and likely due to that reason absorption of whey protein can increase MPS more than casein protein in the acute setting when consumed in isolation, while consuming casein protein prior to bed may be beneficial due to slower absorption throughout the night.(Jäger, 2017) However, when you eat mixed meals (meaning protein with fat as well as fiber) all digestion slows significantly relative to consuming whey protein in isolation.
 Thus, this distinction in rates of digestion is unlikely to significantly matter for the general population who is consuming food in meals as opposed to isolated nutrients.

 Tip: Many individuals will not need to supplement protein powder (typically purchased as whey or casein) directly as it is generally not too difficult to obtain sufficient quantities of protein through diet alone.
 However, for those actively losing weight and thus eating relatively few calories, and for those who do not eat meat, supplementation may be helpful.
-There are many brands of protein out there, and some are lower quality than others (due to addition of unnecessary ingredients, amino acid spiking where cheap amino acids such as glycine are over-represented in the mixture, or contamination).(da Costa, 2021) One brand with very reasonable prices and generally thought to be of high quality is MyProtein, which can be purchased from https://us.myprotein.com/ or https://www.myprotein.com/, depending on your location.
+There are many brands of protein out there, and some are lower quality than others (due to the addition of unnecessary ingredients, amino acid spiking where cheap amino acids such as glycine are over-represented in the mixture, or contamination).(da Costa, 2021) One brand with very reasonable prices and generally thought to be of high-quality is MyProtein, which can be purchased from https://us.myprotein.com/ or https://www.myprotein.com/, depending on your location.
 However, I cannot guarantee this is pure.

 Regarding plant-based protein powders, soy is the most studied although others such as pea protein also show promise if consumed in sufficient quantities; more research on these other options needs to be done.(Putra, 2021)